kksgandhi/personal_site/philosophy - games.md

  - [[Nier Automata]]
  - [[Little Inferno]]

-(An asterix is an indicator that I haven't actually played that game)
+(An asterix is an indicator that I'm not overly familiar with that game)